intersystems/language-server/README.md

 ## Syntax Color Customization

-This extension is packaged with two [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) 2.0 AAA compliant default themes (one light and one dark) maintained by InterSystems.
-They have been developed with usability and accessibility in mind and are recommened for all users.
+This extension is packaged with four default themes, two light and two dark, that are [Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/) (WCAG) 2.0 AAA compliant when editing InterSystems files.
+They have been developed with usability and accessibility in mind and are recommended for all users.
 Users may also use any VS Code theme downloaded from the marketplace or included by default.
 While the coloring provided by those themes will be syntactically correct, not all themes provide support for advanced features, such as coloring method arguments differently than local variables.
 If you wish to customize the colors assigned to InterSystems semantic tokens, there are two approaches, which are detailed below.

 ### Custom Styling Rules